 When you are contemplating those new fabulous boots, calculate how long you would have to work in order to pay for them.
 You may decide they are not worth it.

 There is no time like the present when it comes to saving.
-Forget about the future potential raise or any other excuse you can think of about why you can’t save money.
+Forget about the future potential raise or any other excuse you can think of for why you can’t save money.
 Money that you put aside for your retirement today will have time to experience compound growth.

 When it comes to a 401k, it’s all about the employer match.
 For this reason, it is smart to contribute the max dollar amount.
 If your employer does not offer a 401k, look into other types of retirement savings plans.

 Both life insurance and disability insurance are fundamental to a long-term financial plan.
-Accidents do happen and you want to make sure your loved ones are protected.
+Accidents do happen, and you want to make sure your loved ones are protected.

-Any increase in pay you receive should also mean an increase in contribution to your savings and your retirement accounts.
+Any increase in pay you receive should also mean an increase in the contribution to your savings and your retirement accounts.
 This is one of the key steps in saving for retirement.

 Your credit score plays a crucial role in your financial success.
-Lenders will use this three digit number in deciding whether you'll be approved for a car loan, mortgage, credit card as well as any other loan type.
+Lenders will use this three-digit number in deciding whether you'll be approved for a car loan, mortgage, credit card as well as any other loan type.
 If you have a poor credit score, reach out to a credit repair company to help you get it back on track.